plone/setup-plone/README.md

 ### `setuptools-version`

 Setuptools version to be used.
+If not specified, we use the version from the constraints file of the chosen Plone version.

-Default value: `65.5.0`.
+Default value: ``.

 ### `additional-packages`